Burrow watches on as Leeds beat Giants

-Super League: Rob Burrow returns to Headingley as Leeds Rhinos beat Huddersfield Giants
+Super League: Rob Burrow watches Leeds Rhinos beat Huddersfield Giants at Headingley

 Last updated on .From the section Rugby League